cstjean/ScikitLearn.jl/README.md

 ## Installation

-You first need Python with numpy, which is easiest to get through [Anaconda](https://www.continuum.io/downloads).
+This package requires Python 2.7 with numpy, which is easiest to get through [Anaconda](https://www.continuum.io/downloads).
 Then [install scikit-learn](http://scikit-learn.org/stable/install.html) with either